Whether or not you’re ready, artificial intelligence (AI) is here to stay.

 Some believe AI will help usher in the Fourth Industrial Revolution, and research from Accenture suggests that it will eventually double the annual economic growth rates in developed economies.
 These are enormous, world-altering claims, but they’re rooted in truth: AI will completely change how businesses operate.

 What sometimes gets lost in this conversation is that AI is still just a tool — and tools are only as useful as the people and organizations wielding them.
-Without a well-crafted implementation road map and the organizational structure to support it, AI could end up causing leaders more headaches than even their most vexing business problems.
+Without a well-crafted implementation roadmap and the organizational structure to support it, AI could end up causing leaders more headaches than even their most vexing business problems.

 Some executives still view AI as a silver bullet for organizational inefficiencies, and even skeptical executives don’t want to be the last ones to implement it.
-Driving AI-powered analytics and machine learning with big data doesn’t always create instant competitive advantage, though.
+Driving AI-powered analytics and machine learning with big data doesn’t always create an instant competitive advantage, though.

 AI offers an incredible amount of promise, but businesses need a grounded understanding of its strengths and limitations to realize its full value.
-However, new AI technologies are hitting the marketplace at an accelerating pace — and they seen a meteoric 270% increase in adoption over the past four years.
+However, new AI technologies are hitting the marketplace at an accelerating pace — and they saw a meteoric 270% increase in adoption over the past four years.
 This belies the fact that AI is rarely a plug-and-play solution for businesses.

 According to a survey from McKinsey & Company, a majority of companies lack the infrastructure needed to successfully implement AI.
 Even the ones with technology that can support AI might still have unrealistic timelines, a lack of internal skill, or a shortage of funds needed to employ it effectively.

-This doesn’t even touch on challenges for managers: the individuals who are responsible for educating and guiding employees through digital transformations.
+This doesn’t even touch on the challenges for managers: the individuals who are responsible for educating and guiding employees through digital transformations.
 Consider the challenge of encouraging behavioral changes in all-star employees when AI suggests more effective ways to complete processes.
 What happens when these key players don’t want to change?

 Implementing AI isn’t impossible — and it’s surely worth the effort — but it requires looking before you leap.
 To avoid pitfalls, focus on these points when developing your own AI implementation strategy:

-1. Understand AI’s limitations.
+Understand AI’s limitations

 If you have unrealistic expectations about what AI can accomplish, you’ll sabotage the implementation before it’s even begun.
 Understand that AI is only as intelligent as the data it is given; it requires huge amounts of targeted, quality data to complete tasks successfully and independently.